The Fokker Emulator is a Custom Organ Definition file for Hauptwerk that enables the

 Ere’s Fokker organ console software is designed to provide assistance when performing on the

-31-tone Fokker organ, or when using any virtual version of the Fokker organ (such as the Fokker Emulator above).
+31-tone Fokker organ, or on a virtual Fokker organ such as the Fokker Emulator.

 The most important functions of the software are keymapping and registration changes.
 It can be used by

-anyone who plays the Fokker organ (or a virtual Fokker organ), and is especially useful for anyone who doesn’t
+anyone who plays the Fokker organ or a virtual Fokker organ, and is especially useful when not using a microtonal

-have a microtonal keyboard to play on, as with this software you can easily program any keys on a regular 12-tone
+keyboard, as with this software you can easily assign any keys on a regular 12-tone